 - No surprise, the most popular global merchandise brand is Apple®.
 Participants redeem for a mixture of MacBooks®, iPads® and iPods® — very similar to the demand we see in the U.S.

 - Health & Beauty is a hit in China, with one participant ordering $234 skin cream — Sk-Li Pitera® Miracle Series, to be exact.

 - Indian participants are all about the gift cards — only 4 of 953 redemptions have been for merchandise.
 Most popular is Croma Retail in India, which is the U.S. equivalent to Best Buy®.

 Overall, people in Europe and Canada have very similar behavior to the U.S. — buying popular brands, such as Apple®, Bose®, Fisher-Price®, etc. Asian countries tend to skew more towards health and beauty products and vouchers.
 South America also loves Apple®, in addition to housewares too.

-Andrea, a Senior Awards Strategist at ITA Group, has been studying individual award strategy for 14 years.
+Andrea, a Strategist at ITA Group, has been studying engagement strategy for 15 years.
 As a high school varsity volleyball coach, motivation is her game.
 We really dig her.